Netflix-Skunkworks/UnrealValidationFramework/README.md

 ## 2. Installation
 The Validation Framework comes as a self contained plugin with no external dependencies aside from the Unreal Engine itself.

-The Plugin consists of a C++ set of validations, utilities, base classes and helpers.
+The plugin consists of a C++ set of validations, utilities, base classes and helpers.

 It also contains Content in the form of blueprints and other .uassets.